-The Savoie region grows Europe's highest mountains and is the top floor of the French Alps, with drop-dead spectacular scenery.
+The Savoie region grows some of Europe's highest mountains and is the penthouse of the French Alps, with drop-dead spectacular scenery.
 More than just a pretty-peaked face, stubborn Savoie maintained its independence from France until 1860, when mountains became targets, rather than obstacles, for travelers.
-Today's Savoie is France's mountain-sports capital, featuring 15,771-foot Mont Blanc as its centerpiece.
+Today's Savoie is France's mountain-sports capital, showcasing 15,771-foot Mont Blanc as its centerpiece.
 Boasting wood chalets overflowing with geraniums and cheese fondue in every restaurant, Savoie feels more Swiss than French.